toshioendo/hhrt/README.md

 ## Basic usage

 * Do `cp make.inc.gpu+cpu make.inc` .
 Then edit make.inc for your environment.
 You can find some examples in make.inc.\*.
-  * If you want to exceed host memory, `make.inc.gpu+cpu+file` would be a good template. (set of environmental variable HH_FILESWAP_PATH.
+  * If you want to exceed host memory, `make.inc.gpu+cpu+file` would be a good template.
+(Also environmental variable HH_FILESWAP_PATH has to be set.
 For this facility, consult to the HHRT developer)
 * `make` makes lib/libhhrt.a, which is the HHRT library.
   Also a sample program 7pstencil (7-point stencil with 2d division) is made.
   If you try this sample, go to the next section.